Skip to content

 Algorithms and Search Playlist

-Use the algorithms-and-search topic route, the compact starter track, one focused graph-traversal revisit, and the filtered challenge hub so the CS branch stays bounded and extension-ready.
+Use the algorithms-and-search topic page, the compact starter track, one focused graph-traversal revisit, and filtered challenges so the CS branch stays bounded and extension-ready.

-The topic route frames visible sorting work, ordered search, and graph traversal first, the starter track preserves the authored order from sorting into binary search and then into the shared graph bench, the focused revisit keeps frontier and visited-state behavior explicit after the full run, and the filtered challenge hub keeps extension work inside the same bounded branch.
+The topic page frames visible sorting work, ordered search, and graph traversal first, the starter track preserves the authored order from sorting into binary search and then into the shared graph bench, the focused revisit keeps frontier and visited-state behavior explicit after the full run, and filtered challenges keep extension work inside the same bounded branch.

 Educator note